bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 I save the file again and open the Live Preview.

-Oh, yes, that\'s much better.
+Oh, yes, that&apos;s much better.

 The form labels now display above the input fields.